Rosha42/Axestrack_Assignment/README.md

 #Axestrack_Assignment

 #Question_1
-predictive search                      I have used a N-ary tree to store list of words and carry out search on that tree.
+predictive search:-                      I have used a N-ary tree to store list of words and carry out search on that tree.
                Predictive_Search.c
 commands
 gcc Predictive_Search.c
 ./a.out